laravel-streams/streams-core/docs/sources.md

 ---
-title: Introduction
+title: Sources
-intro: Streams Core is the heart of the Streams platform.
+category: database
-stage: drafting
+intro:
-sort: 1
+sort:
 ---

 - **Intro:** Introduce the idea in one sentance.